Deportivo Cali

-Asociación Deportivo Cali, best known as Deportivo Cali, is a Colombian sports club based in Cali, most notable for its football team, which currently competes in the Categoría Primera A.
+Club Profesional Deportivo Cali S.A., best known as Deportivo Cali, is a Colombian sports club based in Cali, most notable for its football team, which currently competes in the Categoría Primera A.

 Deportivo Cali is one of the most successful football teams in Colombia, having won ten domestic league championships, one Copa Colombia and one Superliga Colombiana, for a total of twelve titles.
 Their stadium, Estadio Deportivo Cali, with an original capacity of 61,890, is the largest football stadium in Colombia, but has recently seen reductions in capacity due to renovations.

-Deportivo Cali is the only Colombian football club that owns its own stadium, and the only club in Colombia to be owned by its fans.
+Deportivo Cali is the only Colombian football club that owns its own stadium, and was the only club in Colombia to be owned by its fans until its takeover by IDC Network in 2025.
 It was also the first Colombian team to reach the Copa Libertadores final in 1978.
 In 2016, Forbes listed Deportivo Cali as the 36th most valuable football team of the Americas.

 History

 Amateur era

 Cali Football Club was formed in 1908 by students under the leadership of Nazario Lalinde, Juan Pablo Lalinde and Fidel Lalinde, who came back from Europe bringing football to the city of Cali, but in 1912 the students under the leadership of the three Lalinde brothers organized the team and renamed it as Deportivo Cali beginning practice under their first coach, Catalan born Francisco Villa Bisa.

 Their first match was between CFC "A" and CFC "B" in the Versailles pitch, with 300 spectators in attendance.
 By 1928 the name was changed to "Deportivo Cali A" and the club represented the Valle del Cauca Department in the National Games, earning the titles between 1928 and 1930.

 In 1945 several clubs decided to become part of the club adding new sports to the institution such as athletics, basketball, and swimming.
 During the next several years the club played against teams from the country and by 1948 the team was ready to play its first professional season in the newly created national league.
-Their first game was a defeat against Junior in Barranquilla by a 2–0 score, and their first match at home was a 2–2 draw against Deportes Caldas.
-The first victory came in the fourth match against Atlético Nacional (then Atlético Municipal) by a 4–1 score.
-They would end the season in eighth place with a record of 6 victories, 4 draws and 8 defeats.